www.MartinDavenport.com

 - Don't marry your nephew's fiancée, he won't like it.

-- If you are going to hit your spouse with a poker, make sure you did the
+- If you are going to hit your spouse with a poker, make sure you did the job right.

 - Fall in love quickly and often.